dronekit/dronekit-server/README.md

 This project is the source code of [droneshare.com](http://www.droneshare.com).
 I'm making this release in hopes of collaborating with other developers.
 Pull requests are eagerly accepted, if you have questions building or running this application please send me an email.

-If you are interested in making Droneish webservices (either as a hobby or as a commerical endeavor) please contact me.
+If you are interested in making drone web-services (either as a hobby or as a commerical endeavor) please contact me.
 I might be able to help.

 ## General structure